 The OCA has developed a hybrid format for this course with both online and in-person components:

 - Virtual Lectures and Group Discussions, Sep 1-Oct 8: Lectures will be presented online, with about 4 hours of video recordings delivered each week.
 At the end of each week, participants will join in a mandatory 1 hour-long discussion group via Zoom.
 There will NOT be a discussion group weekend of Sep 16-17, see schedule below for details.

-- Lab location is in Columbus OH.
+- Lab location is in Los Altos CA on the San Francisco peninsula.
 The labs will be similar to those at previous Introductory Courses, with hands-on instruction by experienced trainers at a 1:4 faculty student ratio.